oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 | Pipe Stall %                      | The percentage of time the pipe is causing the pipeline to stall.
 It measures the ability of the pipe to fulfill an access request.
 | Pipe Occupancy %                  | The percentage of time when a valid work-item executes a pipe access.

 When analyzing performance data to optimize a design, the goal is to get as close to an ideal kernel pipeline as possible.
-An ideal pipeline should have no stalls for pipes, occupancy of 100%, and an average pipe depth close to the maximum possible depth.
+Pipes in an ideal pipeline should have no stalls, occupancy of 100%, and an average pipe depth close to the maximum possible depth.
 If memory or pipe access is far from the ideal, it may be a candidate for an investigation into what went wrong.
 For example, if the stall percentage of a pipe write is high, it may indicate that the kernel controlling the pipe's read side is slower than the write side kernel, causing the pipe to fill up, leading to a performance bottleneck.

 #### Analyzing Stall and Occupancy Metrics